-I wanted to see Uranya ever since a friend of mine told me how good it was after seeing it at a movie festival.
+I have wanted to see Uranya ever since a friend told me how good it was after seeing it at a movie festival.
 He called it a pleasant surprise and highly recommended it.
-I wanted him to review its for my blog since the film was obviously coming of age flick – he never get to it.
+I wanted him to review its for my blog since the film was coming of age flick – he never got to it.
 So instead – you are going to get yet another review from me – yeaaay ! ( :

 Uranya is a comedy from Greece.
 I say comedy because the film has a lot of humor and comics scenes in it – but in general is rather hard to determine.
-The film has few elements of political satire, drama and surrealism – but of course what I loved it for is its coming of age value.
-Those of you who hear for it for a first time may think that is looks like a Greek version of Malena.
-But in reality is a whole a lot different.
+The film has few elements of political satire, drama, and surrealism – but of course, what I loved it for is its coming-of-age value.
+Those of you who hear of it for the first time may think it looks like a Greek version of Malena.
+But in reality, is a whole lot different.

 Uranya is a very well directed movie.
-I was truly impressed in the way by which the characters were introduced – as their uniqueness was shown by small hints throughout the movie.
+I was genuinely impressed in the way by which the characters were introduced – as slight hints showed their uniqueness throughout the movie.
 For example they all rode bikes ( similar to the one I had at 12 ) – which had accessories reflecting their influences and interests.
 In another scene – surreal and animated – the boys are seen like a small lilliputs exploring a women`s body .

-The entire cast permormed quite well.
-An interesting thing I noticed was that the boys in the film were casted in a way such as to their group could resembled the boys from the well known coming of age flick Stand By Me – of course this made the Uranya even more appealing film to watch.
+The entire cast performed exceptionally well.
+An interesting thing I noticed was that the boys in the film were cast so that their group could resemble the boys from the well-known coming of age flick Stand By Me – of course, this made the Uranya even more appealing film to watch.

-The camerawork and the overall cinematography in Uranya are quite innovative.
-I definitely loved the soundtrack – catchy Greek music that just gets into your bones and you feel ready for a Sirtaki dance.
-The overall atmosphere in the film is a bit nostalgic – or it was for a me as I was able to remember a lot of my childhood experiences while watching the adventures of Achilles and his friends.
+The camerawork and the overall cinematography in Uranya are pretty innovative.
+I loved the soundtrack – catchy Greek music that gets into your bones, and you feel ready for a Sirtaki dance.
+The overall atmosphere in the film is a bit nostalgic – or it was for me as I was able to remember a lot of my childhood experiences while watching the adventures of Achilles and his friends.

-If you are up to see an engaging, funny, well made film – Uranya will make your screen time worthy.
+If you are up to seeing an engaging, funny, well-made film – Uranya will make your screen time worthy.